carbon-design-system/carbon/src/components/data-table-v2/README.md

 The table component does not sort the table for you, rather it emits an event and toggles the sort UI.
 It is up to the user to re-render the table rows sorted; you can see this in action `here`.

 **How do I use the expandable rows**
+If you would like to programmatically expand table rows, you can add the `bx--expandable-row-v2` to the `selectorParentRows` elements.

 **How do I activate the batch actions pane**
+If you would like to programmatically activate the batch actions pane, you can add `bx--batch-actions--active` to the `bx--batch-actions` element.